-I am an Associate Professor in the Theory Group in the Department of Physics.
+I am a Professor in the Theory Group in the Department of Physics.
 My research involves theory and simulation of nanomaterials.
 I am a developer of the ONETEP Linear-Scaling Density Functional Theory Package, which enables us to perform realistic simulations of large systems comprising thousands of atoms.
 This allows us to study complex systems such as proteins, heterostructure interfaces, layered materials, molecular crystals, and semiconductor nanocrystals.
-I moved to Warwick in 2015, having previously held research fellowships at the Cavendish Laboratory in Cambridge and at Imperial College London, where I completed my PhD in 2008.
+I am also (more recently) involved in the development of accelerated methods based on Machine Learned Interatomic Potentials.

 A visualisation of a 9000-atom segment of the Fenna Matthews Olson Pigment-Protein complex: